Home / Blog - Advice / 12 Common Mistakes To Avoid When Installing Composite Decking

 common mistakes to avoid when installing composite decking

-5Using An Alternative Supplier’s Composite Decking Clips
+6Using An Alternative Supplier’s Composite Decking Clips

 It’s tempting to think you know best, especially when it comes to doing something you’ve done before.
-But trust us, composite behaves differently to wood and so what works for wood just won’t work with composite.
-NeoTimber® are designers, manufacturers and suppliers of our own patented products.
-Our decking clips work best with our decking because they’re designed to do just that.
-Flexing and expanding as the decking changes shape.
+But trust us, composite decking boards behave differently to wood.
+So, what works for wood just won’t work with composite.
+Thankfully, since we’re designers, manufacturers and suppliers of our own patented products, NeoTimber® has created products that effortlessly synergise with one another.

 Fixing Directly Into The Decking Without Using Clips

-7Not Treating Cut Ends Of Timber Joists
+8Not Treating Cut Ends Of Timber Joists

 common mistakes to avoid when installing composite decking